Yuji-github/SAWL-Segment-Anything-With-Labels/README.md

 # Motivation
 Labeling object names and mapping the object is time-consuming.
-Usually, we use OpenCV2, open resources, third-company products, or hiring people for labeling.
+Usually, we use OpenCV2, open resources, third-company products, using deep learning, or hiring people for labeling.
 This project aims to auto labeling for given images with names users specifies.

 <p align="center">